lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/board-update.rst

 2. Click on ``RUN`` button
 3. Shows the progress

-If you see a lot of green color and progess bar says `PASSED`` then well done you have successfully flashed the gateware image on your BeagleV Fire board.
+If you see a lot of green color and progess bar says `PASSED`` then well done you have successfully flashed the gateware image on your BeagleV-Fire board.

 Flashing eMMC
 **************

-Connect to BeagleV Fire UART debug port using a 3.3v USB to UART bridge.
+Connect to BeagleV-Fire UART debug port using a 3.3v USB to UART bridge.

 .. figure:: ../media/uart-debug-connection.jpg
     :width: 1240
     :align: center
     :alt: UART debug connection

 Now you can run ``tio <port>`` in a terminal window to access the UART debug port connection.
 Once you are connected properly you can press the Reset button which will show you a progress bar like in the

 .. figure:: board-booting.png
     :width: 740
     :align: center
-    :alt: BeagleV Fire booting HSS with progress bar
+    :alt: BeagleV-Fire booting HSS with progress bar

 Once you see that progress bar on your screem you can start pressing any button (0-9/a-z) which whill stop the board from fully botting and you'll be able to access Hart Software Services (HSS) prompt.
-BeagleV Fire's eMMC content is written by the Hart Software Services (HSS) using the ``usbdmsc`` command.
+BeagleV-Fire's eMMC content is written by the Hart Software Services (HSS) using the ``usbdmsc`` command.
 The HSS ``usbdmsc`` command exposes the eMMC as a USB mass storage device USB type C connector.

 .. figure:: boot-message.png
     :width: 1240
     :align: center
-    :alt: BeagleV Fire boot messages with HSS prompt access
+    :alt: BeagleV-Fire boot messages with HSS prompt access

 Once you see ``>>`` you can execute the commands below: